MarinaYadevich/TeachMeSkills_C33_HW_Lesson_44_SpringBoot_REST_Part2/README.md

-## TeachMeSkills_C33_HW_Lesson_43_SpringBoot_REST_Part1
+## TeachMeSkills_C33_HW_Lesson_44_SpringBoot_REST_Part2

 ### HomeWork
-Create a Spring Boot REST project to simulate online banking.
-Create methods to get client information, payment card information, a method to transfer an amount from one card to another.
+Finish the project from the previous lesson and add a method for loading files into the project.